 Federal Residential Renewable Energy Tax Credit

-Solar incentives are meant to encourage people to make the switch to renewable energy by providing financial incentives meant to lower the burden of solar panel installation and use.
-Various types of incentives, such as discounts, cash back or credit towards your monthly utility bill, may be available to you.
-Some incentives may be handled by the California government, by your utility company or by county or municipality, while other incentives are federal.
-Some solar incentives you might qualify for are:
+The term "solar incentives" includes a wide range of financial incentives designed to make installing and using solar panels more affordable.
+This is done to encourage people to switch to renewable energy.
+Different types of incentives, such as discounts, cash back or credit towards your monthly utility bill, might be available to you.
+Some incentives may be offered by the state of California, by your utility company or by county or municipality, while others are federal.
+Some broad categories of solar incentives include:

-- Rebates: A solar rebate is a partial refund given after you've purchased your solar system.
-These might be offered by your local utility company, your county or your state.
-The cash back that you get from the rebates is normally applied before tax credits are calculated.
+- Rebates: A solar rebate is a partial refund after the purchase of your solar system.
+Rebates may be offered by your local utility company, your county or your state.
+The discount that rebates offer is normally applied to the price of solar panels before tax credits are calculated.

 - Tax Exemptions: Tax exemptions may come in one of two forms.
-First, there is sales tax exemption, applied at the time you purchase your solar panels.
-The second is property tax exemption.
-This allows you to exclude the added value of your solar system when calculating property tax for your house.
+The first is sales tax exemption, which is applied at the time you purchase your solar panels.
+The second is property tax exemption, which allows you to exclude the added value of your solar system when calculating property tax for your house.

 Federal Solar Incentives

 Click here to learn more about the new Inflation Reduction Act.
-Your local Elk Grove solar panel installers are the best people to answer your questions regarding the new Clean Energy Credit and how it applies to you.
+Your local Elk Grove solar panel company can answer any questions you have and explain how the new Clean Energy Credit applies to you.